kshao19/Money-Growth-and-Inflation-A-Data-Exploration/README.md

 # Money Growth and Inflation: A Data Exploration
-## This is an analysis that proves and visualizes macroeconomic theories for Money &amp; Banking
+## This mini project explores key relationships in money, banking, and macroeconomics using publicly available data.
+All analysis is conducted in Python.

 ## Table of Contents
 - [Tool](#tool)